amaranth-lang/rfcs/text/0066-simulation-time.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- With the scope of `Period` extended beyond simulation, where do we put it?

 - Should we disallow passing a negative frequency or accessing a frequency property on a negative period?